pyrinas-iot/pyrinas-server-rs/Readme.md

 ## License

 This repository has an Apache 2.0 license.
 Contributions will be licensed the same with no additional terms or conditions.
-See `LICEENSE` file for more information.
+See `LICENSE` file for more information.

 ## Attribution